Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in nine games this year.
+- So far this year Temple has two wins against the spread.

 - This season, the Owls are winless ATS when entering a game as an underdog of 24.5 points or more.

-- When Temple puts up more than 22.2 points, it is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall when the team notches more than 22.2 points.

 - The Owls have turned the ball over 14 times, two fewer times than the Cougars have forced turnovers (16).